-O. Automated Control Valves
+Q. Automated Control Valves

 - 1. Provide automatic control valves suitable for the specified controlled media (steam, water, or glycol).
 Provide valves, which mate and match the material of the connected piping.
 Equip control valves with the actuators of required input power type and control signal type to accurately position the flow control element and provide sufficient force to achieve required leakage specification. - 2.
 Control valves shall meet the heating and cooling loads specified and close off against the differential pressure conditions within the application.
 Valves should be sized to operate accurately and with stability from 10 to 100% of the maximum design flow.
-Hydraulic actuators are not permitted. - 3.
-Trim material shall be stainless steel for steam and high differential pressure applications. - 4.
-Steam control valves used for modulating applications larger than 1-1/4 pipe size shall utilize multiple valves in 1/3 and 2/3 tandem arrangement to limit wear on the valve seats.
+Hydraulic actuators are not permitted.
+Hydronic control valves shall be mounted in the return piping leaving hydronic heating and cooling coils. - 3.
+Trim material shall be stainless steel for steam and high differential pressure applications.

+4. Steam control valves used for modulating applications larger than 1-1/4 pipe size shall utilize multiple valves in 1/3 and 2/3 tandem arrangement to limit wear on the valve seats.